 - Create an actionable plan to address risks

-Risk assessments can be performed by an internal resource or through a third-party assessor.
-Regardless of who manages the process, the result is a practical and cost-effective way to protect against devastating data breaches and significantly improve operational effectiveness.
+It is important to realize that risk assessments can be performed by an internal resource or through a third-party assessor.
+The result is a practical and cost-effective way to protect against devastating data breaches and significantly improve operational effectiveness.

 Here are three reasons you need one.

 1. To shore up any compliance gaps.

-Regulatory compliance laws like HIPAA are designed to protect the personal information of clients, customers, and employees.
-Additionally, government mandated compliance programs like the Defense Department’s Cybersecurity Maturity Model Certification (CMMC) will be standard practice moving forward.
+Regulatory compliance laws like HIPAA protect clients, customers, and employees’ personal information.
+Additionally, government-mandated compliance programs like the Defense Department’s Cybersecurity Maturity Model Certification (CMMC) will be standard practice moving forward.

-Cybersecurity risk assessments are designed to work in a highly regulated business environment.
+Cybersecurity risk assessments function in a highly regulated business environment.
 When it comes to identifying gaps in existing security infrastructure, they’re invaluable.

-With data storage procedures, transactional processes, and application usage, risk assessments provide companies valuable insights to make better-informed decisions about how to structure their business security.
+With data storage procedures, transactional processes, and application usage, risk assessments provide companies valuable insights to make better-informed decisions about structuring their business security.
+In turn, you can prioritize your actions and focus on the most critical tasks.

 2. To prevent data loss and downtime.

 A key benefit to a risk assessment is that it allows a business to protect its network and devices from data loss and downtime, both of which can be costly and time-consuming.

 Getting ahead of any attacks on your network is critical.
-You should also be sure to keep your software updated on a regular basis to avoid security vulnerabilities in applications and services.
+Be sure to keep your software updated regularly to avoid security vulnerabilities in applications and services.

-Risk assessments key you in to the status of your network, ensuring the latest firmware and security patches are installed and fully operational on everything that needs to be updated.
+Risk assessments key you into your network’s status, ensuring the latest firmware and security patches are installed and fully operational on everything that needs to be updated.

 Related content: How to protect your business from insider threats